Home Health Burnout syndrome: causes, symptoms, what to do

 The manifestation of all these factors depends on satisfaction with the results of work.

-Therefore, before proceeding with the elimination of symptoms, decide for yourself what exactly does not suit you at work.
-If you cannot do this on your own, it is worth resorting to the help of a psychologist in order to avoid further development of mental disorders.
+Therefore, before you begin to eliminate the symptoms, decide for yourself what exactly does not suit you in your work.
+If you cannot do this on your own, you should seek the help of a psychologist in order to avoid further development of mental disorders.

 image_31-700x400